zaps166/QMPlay2/README.md

 ### Running the compilation for Linux/BSD using CMake:

 - Install all needed packages and dependencies (in devel version) using package manager or compile it from sources.
 - You can use `cmake-gui` for graphical configuration.
-Otherwise follow below instructions:
+Otherwise follow the instructions below:
 	- create a "build" directory and go to it: `mkdir build && cd build`,
 	- run CMake (also you can run with arguments which you want): `cmake ..`,
 	- check the summary - which features are enabled - you can set/force them manually,
-	- if CMake finishes wihout errors, run: `make -j8` (replace 8 with numbers of CPU threads),
+	- if CMake finishes without errors, run: `make -j8` (replace 8 with numbers of CPU threads),
-	- if compiling finishes wihout errors, install it: `sudo make -j8 install`.
+	- if compiling finishes without errors, install it: `sudo make -j8 install`.

 CMake options (option - default value: description):
 - CMake options and the default settings: